AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 ## Release 23.2 - Fall/Winter 2023 {#release-23-2}

-Release notes for Campaign Standard 23.2 Fall/Winter 2023 release have been published.
+* Release notes for Campaign Standard 23.2 Fall/Winter 2023 release have been published.
 [Read more](release-notes.md)

+* JWT (JSON Web Tokens) is currently in the process of depreciation and is being replaced with OAuth.
+The transition is being carried out progressively within Campaign's upcoming releases and documentation will be updated to reflect these updates.

 ## October 2023 {#doc-updates-oct-2023}